ncatlab/nlab-content/pages/17812.md

 Here we discuss how to build a fully-fledged theory of [[geometry]] on these affine [[superspaces]] -- [[supergeometry]] -- in parallel to the discussion of ordinary [[differential geometry]] in _[[geometry of physics -- smooth sets]]_.

-Apart from the abstract mathematical motivation for supergeometry, it is also an observational fact that the physical world is fundamentally described by
+Apart from the abstract mathematical motivation for supergeometry, it is also an observational fact that the [[observable universe]] is fundamentally described by [[supergeometry]].
-[[supergeometry]].
 Namely the [[Pauli exclusion principle]] implies that the [[phase space]] of a [[field theory]] (already of a [[classical field theory]]) with [[fermion]] [[field (physics)|fields]] (such as that of [[electrons]] and [[quarks]]) is a [[superspace]] whose even-graded [[coordinates]] are the configurations of the [[boson]] fields, while the